 How You Stay Motivated is Unique

 I love Albert Einstein.
-Brilliant, daring, humble, and an all-time top 10 mustache (just edged out US President, William Taft).
-However, when I was about to compete against a silver medalist from the 2012 London Olympics, the wisdom of good old Albert wasn’t working for me.
+Brilliant, daring, humble, and an all-time top 10 mustache (just edging out Nick Offerman).
+However, when I was trying to get mentally motivated to compete against an Olympic silver medalist, quotable old Albert wasn’t working for me.
 I needed something relatable to my situation.
 Darrell Pace, Michael Phelps, Serena Williams, Usain Bolt, Aly Raisman, Billy Mills.
 Courageous, inspiring, Olympic athletes.

 Because motivation is unique.
 It’s based on your personal experiences, traits, and a lot of psychology.
 What works for you may seem cheesy to half your friends.
 What inspires your brother may not even garner a second glance in your Facebook feed.
 (I know this is the case when some GOtivation Instagram Posts get a whopping 2 ½ likes).

 In fact, one of our surveys found that 40% of respondents feel motivation is “too general”, “cheesy”, or “hard to find what’s relevant”.